sgmurphy/wordpress-themes/blocksy/readme.txt

 components using hooks both in the theme an din the `blocksy-companion` plugin (https://creativethemes.com/downloads/blocksy-companion.zip).
 That way we avoid breaking the rules of hooks.

+== How can I report security bugs? ==

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/blocksy)

 == Screenshot Licenses ==